 Ideally, you want something that is firm enough to support your back, waist, and legs while being soft enough to envelop your shoulders and hips.
 The reason?
 Your shoulders and hips are the heaviest parts of your body.
 A mattress that is too firm will jam your shoulders and hips causing potential misalignment.

-In addition, sleep research have shown that your mattress needs an element of softness that “cuddles” your body (ie, comes into contact with your entire body) so your body is supported in all the right places, with no pressure points.
+In addition, sleep research has shown that your mattress needs an element of softness that “cuddles” your body (ie, comes into contact with your entire body) so your body is supported in all the right places, with no pressure points.
 If your mattress is too firm, your shoulders and hips won’t sink into the mattress and your spine will not be aligned.

 On the flip side, you also need to avoid mattresses that are too soft!
 A soft mattress may lack proper support.
 If your mattress is too soft, your hips will sink too deeply into the mattress and your back will not be supported, leading to poor sleep posture.
+Below is an infographic that shows the problems with a mattress that is too soft and too firm.

 So be careful!
 A mattress that is either too firm or too soft may result in aching muscles and back pain.
 If you experience sudden or worsening back pain with no obvious cause, it could be time to change your mattress.